guidocioni/icon_forecasts/README.md

 projections=("euratl" "it" "de")

-${parallel} -j 8 ${python} ::: "${scripts[@]}" ::: "${projections[@]}"
+${parallel} -j ${N_CONCUR_PROCESSES} ${python} ::: "${scripts[@]}" ::: "${projections[@]}"
 ```
+Furthermore in every individual `python` script a parallelization using `multiprocessing.Pool` over chunks of the input timesteps is performed.
+This means that, using the same `${N_CONCUR_PROCESSES}`, different plotting istances will act over chunks of 10 timesteps each to speed up the processes.
+The chunk size can be changed in `utils.py`.
+---
+**NOTE**
+Depending on what is passed to `multiprocessing.Pool.map` in `args` you could get an error since some objects cannot be pickled.
+Make sure that you're passing only the necessary arrays for the plotting and not additional objects (e.g. `pint` arrays created by `metpy` may be the culprit of the error).
+---
 Note that every Python script used for plotting has an option `debug=True` to allow some testing of the script before pushing it to production.
-When this option is activated the PNG figure will not be produced and the script will not be parallelized.
-Instead just 1 timestep will be processed and the figure will be shown in a window using the matplotlib backend, thus easing the process of correcting details.
+When this option is activated the `PNG` figures will not be produced and the script will not be parallelized.
+Instead just 1 timestep will be processed and the figure will be shown in a window using the matplotlib backend.

 ## Upload of the pictures
 PNG pictures are uploaded to a FTP server defined in `ncftp` bookmarks.
 This operation is NOT parallelized because the FTP server may not allow concurrent connections.